-Prior to joining Hinshaw & Culbertson LLP in April 2014, Mr. Harrell was a law clerk with the firm.
-During law school, Mr. Harrell also clerked for the Honorable Winston Jackson, EEOC, in Chicago; for the Honorable William Alexa, Porter County Superior Court, in Valparaiso, Indiana; and in the Ft.
+Prior to joining Hinshaw in 2014, Thaddeus was a law clerk with the firm.
+During law school, he clerked for the Honorable Winston Jackson, EEOC, in Chicago; for the Honorable William Alexa, Porter County Superior Court, in Valparaiso, Indiana; and in the Ft.
 Lauderdale City Prosecutor's Office, in Ft.
 Lauderdale, Florida.

 - In Victory for Employers, NLRB Overrules Browning-Ferris Joint Employment Test